-The Foundation is a not-for-profit charitable organization which qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code and, accordingly, no provision for federal or state corporate income taxes has been made in the accompanying financial statements.
-The Foundation qualifies for the charitable contribution deduction under Section 170 of the Internal Revenue Code and has been classified as an organization that is not a private foundation under Section 509(a).
+The Foundation is a nonprofit charitable organization which qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code (IRC) and, accordingly, no provision for federal or state corporate income taxes has been made in the accompanying financial statements.
+The Foundation qualifies for the charitable contribution deduction under Section 170 of the IRC and has been classified as an organization that is not a private foundation under Section 509(a).

-Management believes that the Organization has no uncertain tax positions as of August 31, 2015.
+Management believes that the Foundation has no uncertain tax positions as of August 31, 2016.